 Nevertheless, seaside chilled water pipes may choose to use stainless steel instead of galvanized steel to better withstand the corrosive working environment.

-However, a new type of pipe was introduced a few years ago to replace the traditional carbon steel pipe.
+However, a recently-marketed type of pipe was introduced to replace the traditional carbon steel pipe.
 This new pipe is the pre-insulated HDPE (high-density polyethylene) chilled water pipe.

 I was introduced by a friend expert in HDPE pipes.
 At first, I was skeptical just like everyone else.
 Then, I quickly realized that this type of pipe is actually significantly better than carbon steel pipes.